sweagleExpert/integrations/jenkins/readme.md

 INSTALLATION

-1. Put all linux or windows Sweagle shell scripts into one folder of your jenkins job workspace (for example "/sweagle_scripts")
+1. Put all linux or windows Sweagle shell scripts into one folder of your jenkins job workspace (for example "/sweagle_scripts") or your git repository (if you are using jenkins pipeline with git plugins)
 2. Open the "sweagle.env" script and put your sweagle API token as value for parameter aToken
 3. In Jenkins:
     - if you use classic steps/jobs approach